Verified July 2026 · Cited to primary sources

 Tested in humans and failed

-See the full grading methodology →
+See the outcome →

-All 13 peptides, graded A–F.
+All 46 peptides, graded A to F.

-Ranked by strength of human evidence — never by what we can monetize.
+Ranked by strength of human evidence, never by what we can monetize.
 How we grade.

 PeptideEvidence